michaelwerkel/swTestSetup/README.md

 2. Copy the folder into a persistent folder (like Program Files) and add this folder to the PATH environment variable.
 3. Restart VSCode

+# Run tests

+In order to run tests, select your source file, which runs the tests and click the play button at the top right corner (`Run Code (Ctrl+Alt+N)`) of Visual Studio Code or press its shortcut.

 # Framework interaction

 ## Fire events